chin-rcip/collections-model/docs/en/tm/current/02-introduction.md

 ### Examples

-Each example is represented with a pattern where instances are illustrated in ovals rather than rectangles.
+Each example is illustrated with a pattern where instances are illustrated in ovals rather than rectangles.
 For example, triples mapped to the gender pattern mentioned above:

 <a name="006_Convention_Instances_p"></a>006_Convention_Instances_p
 <iframe frameborder="0" style="width:100%;height:300px;" src="https://viewer.diagrams.net/?target=blank&highlight=0000ff&edit=_blank&layers=1&nav=1&title=006_Convention_Instances_p.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1C8p1lpiLNDykkf1HUK4SVfJ6jf0p6UQ5%26export%3Ddownload"></iframe>

-In this diagram, each instance (Jean Paul Riopelle, Male, Gender Type) are linked together through properties in accordance with the structure of the corresponding pattern in the model.
+In this diagram, instances (Jean Paul Riopelle, Male, Gender Type) are linked together through properties in accordance with the structure of the corresponding pattern in the model.

 ## A-Z Diagram

 Below is an overview diagram that includes **all current patterns** in the Target Model.
-Each pattern is enclosed in a blue-dotted bubble, the title of which is linked to its corresponding section in the Target Model.
-Also, each shape in the diagram is linked to its corresponding node in the [Semantic Paths Specification](/collections-model/en/semantic-paths-specification/current/introduction).
+Each pattern is enclosed in a blue-dotted bubble, the title of which is linked to its corresponding section in the Target Model; each shape in the diagram is linked to its corresponding node in the [Semantic Paths Specification](/collections-model/en/semantic-paths-specification/current/introduction).

 <a name="000_Patterns_2.1_p"></a>000_Patterns_2.1_p
 <iframe frameborder="0" style="width:100%;height:600px;" src="https://viewer.diagrams.net/?target=blank&highlight=0000ff&edit=_blank&layers=1&nav=1&title=000_Patterns_2.1_p.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D125_6c1wx8iNrqSgqioi3HjvpqTbmyWlM%26export%3Ddownload"></iframe>